-- Paessler PRTG Network Monitor Network, server, and application monitor that includes a specialist sensor for PostgreSQL databases.
+- Paessler PRTG Network Monitor (FREE TRIAL) Network, server, and application monitor that includes a specialist sensor for PostgreSQL databases.

 - AppDynamics Database monitor that can watch PostgreSQL, among others, and allows a full view of database transactions right down to code efficiency.

 - ManageEngine Applications Manager Part of a suite of infrastructure management tools, this facility monitors a range of RDMSs, including PostgreSQL.